-2005-2007 General Catalog Number 17
+2008-2010 General Catalog Number 18

-The Community College of the Air Force, Maxwell AFB.
-Alabama, is an institution of higher learning dedicated to the enlisted members of the United States Air Force.
-The Community College of the Air Force is accredited through Air University by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lanc, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award the associate in applied science degree.
+The Community College of the Air Force, Maxwell AFB, Alabama, is an institution of higher learning dedicated to the enlisted members of the United States Air Force.
+The Community College of the Air Force is accredited through Air University by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate degree.